JalmarazMartn/customDiagnostics/README.md

 ### 0.0.15

 Able to set one or more aditional rule files with settings property "JAMDiagnostics.AdditionalFilePaths".
 This setting will load as rules, diagnostics and fixes as you need been able to separate files to ease the configuration.

+### 0.0.16

+Error fixed:
+Command 'JAM Custom Rules.
+Pick a ruleset and apply replacements in all workspace documents' resulted in an error (command 'JAMCustomRuls.replaceAllRulesInAllDocuments' not found)